The North West Company

 The North West Company Inc. is a multinational Canadian grocery and retail company which operates stores in Canada's western provinces and northern territories; the US states of Alaska and Hawaii; and several other countries and US territories in Oceania and the Caribbean.

 The company traces its history back to the North West Company, a fur trading business headquartered in the city of Montreal in British North America from 1779 to 1821.
 It was merged into the Hudson's Bay Company in 1821.
 The enterprise continued as the Fur Trade Department, and then the Northern Stores Division of Hudson's Bay Company.
 In 1987, the division was acquired by a group of investors and in the 1990s it was relaunched as The North West Company.
 It is now a publicly traded company and is composed mainly of the old HBC Northern Stores Division.
 The Alaska Commercial Company, which makes up The North West Company's Alaskan operations, traced its roots back to the Russian-American Company.
 Cost-U-Less, which operates in Hawaii, the South Pacific and the Caribbean, was acquired in 2007.
-In 2017, 76% of Roadtown Wholesale Trading Ltd, which operates in the British Virgin Islands was acquired.
+In 2017, 76% of Roadtown Wholesale Trading Ltd, which operates in the British Virgin Islands, was acquired.

 Brief history

 The French controlled much of what is now Canada in the early 1700s.
 As a result, their traders had a large fur trading network.
-After the conquest of New France by the British in 1763, Scottish immigrants forced out of Scotland due to the Highland clearances, founded the North West Company and continued expanding their fur trade into the Canadian interior.
-The competition with the Hudson's Bay Company led to a massive environmental impact with numerous fur trade posts being built, the interior of Canada being explored, and the beaver population being exhausted.
+After the conquest of New France by the British in 1763, Scottish immigrants forced out of Scotland by the Highland clearances founded the North West Company and continued expanding their fur trade into the Canadian interior.
+The firm, along with its competitor the Hudson's Bay Company, built numerous fur trade posts, explored and mapped the interior, and ultimately exhausted the beaver population.
 The fur trade created conflict which increased tensions between the British, French and Indigenous People.